-The Bonds are issued under the provisions of the Local Bond Law, Chapter 169 of the Laws of 1960 of the State of New Jersey, effective January 1, 1962, and the acts amendatory thereof and supplemental thereto (the "Act"), a refunding bond ordinance of the County finally adopted by the County on August 19, 2020 (the "Ordinance"), and a resolution adopted by the County on August 19, 2020 (the "Resolution").
-The Bonds are issued for the purpose of providing funds to: (i) refund all of the County's outstanding principal amount of General Improvement Bonds, Series 2011 maturing on August 1 of the years 2021 through 2031, inclusive (the "Refunded Bonds"), and (ii) pay costs of issuance of the Bonds, as described in the Ordinance and the Resolution (collectively, the "Project").
+The Bonds are issued under the provisions of the Local Bond Law, Chapter 169 of the Laws of 1960 of the State of New Jersey, effective January 1, 1962, and the acts amendatory thereof and supplemental thereto (the "Act"), a refunding bond ordinance of the County finally adopted by the County on October 2, 2019 (the "Ordinance"), and a resolution adopted by the County on October 2, 2019 (the "Resolution").
+The Bonds are issued for the purpose of providing funds to: (i) refund all or a portion of the County's outstanding principal amount of (a) the taxable maturities of the General Improvement Bonds, Series 2009 maturing on August 1 of the years 2020, 2027 and 2029 (such bonds constituting Build America Bonds (Direct Pay)), (b) the taxable maturities of the General Improvement Bonds, Series 2010 maturing on August 1 of the years 2020 through 2030, inclusive (such bonds constituting Build America Bonds (Direct Pay)), (c) the General Obligation Refunding Bonds, Series 2010 maturing on August 1 of the years 2020 through 2023, inclusive, and (d) the General Improvement Bonds (Ocean County College - Gateway Building Project), Series 2010 maturing on December 1 of the years 2020 through 2024, inclusive, and 2026 through 2030, inclusive (collectively, the "Refunded Bonds"), and (ii) pay costs of issuance of the Bonds, as described in the Ordinance and the Resolution (collectively, the "Project").
 The Project was authorized by the Ordinance and the Resolution.

-In connection with the issuance of the Bonds, the County has entered into an Escrow Deposit Agreement, dated September 29, 2020 (the "Escrow Deposit Agreement"), with TD Bank, National Association, as escrow agent (the "Escrow Agent"), pursuant to which a portion of the proceeds of the Bonds will be deposited (the "Gross Escrow Deposit") and held uninvested as cash to be used to pay the principal and redemption price of and interest on the Refunded Bonds though November 2, 2020 (the "Redemption Date").
-Holman Frenia Allison, P.C., certified public accountants, has, based on certain information provided to it, verified (i) that the amount of the Gross Escrow Deposit will be sufficient to make payment of the principal and redemption price of and interest on the Refunded Bonds through the Redemption Date, and (ii) the calculations of the yield on the Bonds and the yield on the investments held under the Escrow Deposit Agreement and purchased with proceeds of the Bonds.
-We have relied upon the verification of the sufficiency of the amounts to be held by the Escrow Agent and the yield calculations in concluding that the Bonds are not "arbitrage bonds" within the meaning of the Internal Revenue Code of 1986, as amended (the "Code").
+In connection with the issuance of the Bonds, the County has entered into an Escrow Deposit Agreement, dated November \\, 2019 (the "Escrow Deposit Agreement"), with TD Bank, National Association, as escrow agent (the "Escrow Agent"), pursuant to which a portion of the proceeds of the Bonds and other available moneys of the County will be deposited and held uninvested as cash or invested in direct and general obligations of the United States of America, the maturing principal of which and interest thereon shall, together with the uninvested cash, be used to pay the principal and redemption price of and interest on the Refunded Bonds though their respective redemption dates.
+Holman Frenia Alison, P.C., certified public accountants, has, based on certain information provided to it, verified the accuracy of the mathematical computations of the adequacy of the maturing principal of and interest on the investments purchased with the proceeds of the Bonds (and other available funds), together with the uninvested cash, to make payment of the principal and redemption price of and interest on the Refunded Bonds through their respective redemption dates.
+We have relied upon the verification of the sufficiency of the amounts to be held by the Escrow Agent in concluding that the Bonds are not "arbitrage bonds" within the meaning of the Internal Revenue Code of 1986, as amended (the "Code").